|Quick Facts: Retail Sales Workers|

 |See How to Become One|

-Most retail sales workers work in clean, comfortable, well-lit stores.
+Most retail sales workers work in clean, well-lit stores.
 Many sales workers work evenings and weekends.
-More than one-third of retail salespersons work part time.
+About 1 in 3 retail salespersons worked part time in 2014.

-Employment of retail salespersons is expected to grow 17 percent from 2010 to 2020, about as fast as the average for all occupations.
-Employment of parts salespersons is expected to grow 16 percent from 2010 to 2020, about as fast as the average for all occupations.
+Employment of retail sales workers is projected to grow 7 percent from 2014 to 2024, about as fast as the average for all occupations.
 Many workers leave this occupation, which means there will be a large number of job openings.
-This large number of job openings combined with the large size of the occupation should result in many employment opportunities.

 Compare the job duties, education, job growth, and pay of retail sales workers with similar occupations.